-Ms. Colgate was named a Washington DC Super Lawyer “Rising Star” for IP litigation five years in a row from 2013 through 2017.
+Ms. Colgate was named a Washington DC Super Lawyer “Rising Star” for IP litigation six years in a row from 2013 through 2018.

 Ms. Colgate resides in Virginia.
 She is a successful amateur equestrian, competing in the Adult Amateur Jumper classes at “A-rated” horse shows with her mare “Ever So Clever.”
 Ms. Colgate is particularly interested in intellectual property issues that affect the equine industry — everything from patents and trademarks covering horse-related

 Representative District Court Cases: